labintsev/ladd-and-weights/paper_en.md

 A large amount of information requires a lot of processing costs.
 Powerful computers with modern video cards are not always available to rescue teams.

+Improving prediction accuracy for small objects is hot topic.
+Very effective technique for this task is the Slicing Aided Hyper Inference (SAHI) window method [Akyon 2022].
+However, to pay for increased accuracy is increased computational costs, especially for processing high-resolution images.
+An adaptive method is also known to reduce unnecessary calculations [Zhang 2023].
+However, the question of choosing the optimal window size and model for detection is still open.
+The problem is well known as a speed accuracy trade-off.
 Therefore, the more effectively the detection algorithm works, the less time it will take to find a missing person and rescue him.
 The Lacmus Foundation team is developing applications for rescue teams that work on stationary and mobile platforms.
 The aim of our research is to find the best balance between speed and accuracy of prediction.